The complaints process

 When you send in your complaint

-When we receive your complaint, the Ombudsman will decide whether it can be investigated.
+When your complaint is received the Ombudsman will decide whether it can be investigated.

-If if can't be, we’ll say why and direct you to other options or agencies who can help.
+If if can't be, you will be told why and directed to other options or agencies who can help.

 The Ombudsman can resolve many complaints by talking to you and the agency you have made a complaint about.
 If they can resolve your complaint, an investigation may not be necessary.

-If your complaint is investigated, we will find out all the relevant information needed to consider your complaint.
+If your complaint is investigated, the Ombudsman will find out all the relevant information needed to consider your complaint.